 What is the situation with Covid-19 in Cuba?

 Cuba has proactively implemented contact-tracing and testing along with COVID-19 precautionary measures recommended by the WTO.
 They have been enforcing strict social distancing and face mask requirements.
 This has significantly decreased reported active cases of COVID-19, and is expected to continue seeing numbers of active cases decrease.
-Havana continues enforcing a strict social distancing and face mask requirement while the rest of the island has returned to a more regular lifestyle.
-Cuba will be testing all visitors for Coronavirus (COVID-19) when it reopens its airports to international travelers, with airport reopening to be anticipated for the beginning of December, 2020.
+They are leaders in development for a Covid-19 vaccine.
+Cuba is now reopening its airports to international travelers.

-Can I travel to Cuba under the current administration?
+Can I travel to Cuba under the Trump administration?

 Our freedom to travel to Cuba as US citizens was greatly limited by the Trump Administration.
 Biden’s administration promises to build more bridges of travel and exchange.
 Currently, to travel to Cuba legally, all U.S. citizens must travel under one of 12 general license categories defined by the U.S. Treasury’s Office of Foreign Assets Control (OFAC).
 Project Por Amor designs all of our itineraries to fully-adhere to the guidelines and takes care of all the complicated paperwork and planning so that your trip is easy, successful, legal and worry-free.
 The titles Project Por Amor travels under are listed below.

 Supporting Cuba’s private sector of small business owners is a great way to travel to Cuba, support their independent economy, and interact with some their most interesting people.
 Unlike the other licenses, anyone can travel to Cuba this way.
 We offer Support for the Cuban People open trips throughout the year or you can also design your own private tour.
 Our knowledge and friendships on the island open unique doors into parts of society that aren’t otherwise attainable.